-- a) Hair shall be neat and tidy.
-Shoulder length hair or longer must be tied back and must not hang down across the eyes or in front of the shoulders. - b) Extreme hairstyles and/or colouring (eg rats tails, mohawks, patches of colour) are inappropriate for school and are not permitted.
-The cutting of patterns in hair is not permitted. - c) Hair should not be cut extremely short, including bald, unless for a medical reason. - d) Hair accessories (eg ribbons, clips, combs) must be in school colours dark brown, cream, dark blue or gold. - e) A very light, discreet foundation is the only acceptable makeup. - f) Nail polish, if worn, must be a natural colour and discreet. - g) Nails (natural and acrylic) must be kept short, as long nails can be a safety hazard.
-Acrylic nails are a safety hazard in certain areas (eg Food Technology, practical Design, Technology & Engineering) and so are not permitted if a student is undertaking these classes or activities. - h) Visible body art (eg tattoos) is not permitted. - i) All students are required to be clean shaven.
-If this is in conflict with your practised religion, a meeting with the Deputy Principal, Head of Campus or Principal is required to discuss an exemption to this requirement. - j) Good hygiene is expected as it can impact on the comfort of other people eg use of a personal deodorant.
+- c) Hair should not be cut extremely short, including bald, unless for a medical reason. - d) Hair accessories (eg ribbons, clips, combs) must be in school colours dark brown, cream, dark blue or gold. - e) A very light, discreet foundation is the only acceptable makeup. - f) Nail polish, if worn, must be a natural colour and discreet. - g) Nails (natural and acrylic) must be kept short, as long nails can be a safety hazard.
+Acrylic nails are a safety hazard in certain areas (eg Food Technology, practical Design, Technology & Engineering) and so are not permitted if a student is undertaking these classes or activities. - h) Visible body art (eg tattoos) is not permitted. - i) Fake eyelashes are not permitted. - j) All students are required to be clean shaven.
+If this is in conflict with your practised religion, a meeting with the Deputy Principal, Head of Campus or Principal is required to discuss an exemption to this requirement. - k) Good hygiene is expected as it can impact on the comfort of other people eg use of a personal deodorant.
 Regular showering and washing of the student uniform will assist personal hygiene.